TheRook/KeypoolRandom/README.md

 Currently in Linux, as well as other operating systems - locks taken out to quantify how much entropy was collected.
 In linux we have credit_entropy_bits() which takes out a global lock upon each invocation of handle_irq_event_percpu() (handle.c).
 Having every syscall depend on the same lock causes problems, and this is a problem that we can avoid entirely.

+### Foreword

+When I first read random.c in the linux kernel it was magic - making a stream of security random PRNG out of thin air.
+I initially fell in love with it because I thought it was well written, it had great documentation and provided easily understandable magic.
+But as I learned more about Linux I started to see it more of an encumbrance.
+A few things started to bother me about random.c - the first one being one of it’s means of entropy collection is a burden on heavily trafficked syscalls, like the ones used in file-io and memory allocation.
+Let me ask you this, name one other kernel driver that makes unrelated syscalls slower in order for it to function?
+There are very few - and most of them are security features.
+There is a reason why it is hard to name another and that is because we have been good about avoiding this pattern in other parts of the Linux kernel - so can we avoid this pattern in random.c?

 ## Theory

 Sand has a number of great properties.
 Imagine sitting on the beach and taking a picture of sand close up, and turning it into a binary stream - that would be a difficult number to guess even if the attacker knows it is a picture of sand and what beach you were on and where you were sitting.
 This picture of sand is so random, you wouldn't need a very high resolution image - in fact maybe just 1024 bytes would be too large for anyone to guess.